BUCARAMANGA

 Attractions

-Parque SantanderA sensible place to start a walking tour of Bucaramanga is at Parque Santander, the city's attractive main square with a statue of the famous liberator at its centre.
+A sensible place to start a walking tour of Bucaramanga is at Parque Santander, the city's attractive main square with a statue of the famous liberator at its centre.
 Sit down in the shade of the plaza, buy a newspaper from one of the vendors, sip a 'tinto' (black coffee) and watch as the shoe shiners ply their trade.
 When suitably relaxed turn your attention to the plaza's perimeters.

 The plaza's most prominent landmark can be found on its southern side in the form of El Catedral de la Sagrada Familia.

 Continuing around to the northern side on Calle 35 is Centro Comercial La Triada, the tallest building around the plaza.
 The vast majority of the floors are used as offices for various enterprises, but the in the open area in the middle of the ground floor is a lovely cafe.
 Take the elevator up to one of the top floors for decent-ish views out over the northern side of the city.
 There's no viewing platform but the windowed staircase permits you to look out over the urban sprawl interspersed with some of the city's numerous parks.
-Especially visible are Parque Centenario slightly to the left and Parque Antonia Santos diagonally to the right (both fairly average parks compared to Bucaramanga's other offerings).

 The western side of the plaza contains a site of the Universidad Industrial de Santander on the northern corner and a an outdoor cafe called Terraza Café another good place to pitch yourself and watch the world go by.

-Pedestrianised section of Calle 35On Calle 35 between Carreras 18 and 19 is a pretty pedestrianised walk.
+On Calle 35 between Carreras 18 and 19 is a pretty pedestrianised walk.
 Along this short strip are several hotels (some of which are mentioned below in the accommodation section), cafes and restaurants, and some small shopping centres, the best of which is Centro Comercial Rosedal with a nice little cafe about halfway along the walkway.
 You can also find most banks in this area.

 Continue down Calle 35 or cut one block to the left for the wider Calle 36.
 A couple of blocks down is Centro Comercial Pasaje Cadena (both streets have entrances) which is a good place for bootleg clothes, computer games and general nic-nacs.
-Note that, although not particularly dangerous, you'd be wise to pay a little more attention to your valuables in this part of town.
+Note that, although not overly dangerous, you'd be wise to pay a little more attention to your valuables in this part of town.

->Carrera 15 with Plaza Central on the leftA block further down and you reach Carrera 15 one of the city's main arteries.
+A block further down and you reach Carrera 15 one of the city's main arteries.
 Here, between Calle's 35 and 36 is the Plaza Central, a large food market.
 If you're living or self-catering in Bucaramanga, or if you just fancy having a gander at the local produce, this is a great place to come.
 The first floor is vegetables, the second floor is fruit and 'salpicons' (a kind of fruit salad), and the third floor is meat and fish.

 Crossing the busy Carrera 15 brings you slightly out of the hustle and bustle and into the city's small colonial district.
 Stroll for two blocks and you'll see an open paved square to your right on which sits the Palacio de Justicia (Justice Palace).